Trump nominates DOJ official Emil Bove as federal appeals court judge - UPI.com

 May 28 (UPI) -- President Donald Trump on Wednesday nominated Emil Bove, a high-ranking official in the Justice Department and one of his former defense attorneys, to become a federal appeals court judge.

 In posts on Truth Special, Trump selected Bove, 44, for the 3rd circuit and five others to serve as federal district judges in Florida.
-All of these selections must be confirmed by the U.S. Supreme Court in a majority vote.
+All of these selections must be confirmed by the Senate in a majority vote.

 The 3rd Circuit hears appeals from district courts in Delaware, New Jersey, Pennsylvania and the Virgin Islands.